MicrosoftDocs/power-automate-docs/articles/get-started-with-copilot.md

 ### What licenses do I need to access Copilot in Power Automate cloud flows?

-You need a standalone Power Automate license, or a seeded M365 license, or PowerApps/Dynamics license, to access and use Copilot.
-MSA users (@microsoft.com) without an org id aren't able to use the experience.
+You need a standalone Power Automate license, or a seeded Microsoft 365 license, or PowerApps/Dynamics license, to access and use Copilot.
+MSA users (@microsoft.com) without an org ID aren't able to use the experience.

 ### See also